ACF estimation via difference schemes for a semiparametric model with m-dependent errors: Main results

-In order to obtain a clear representation of the part of the bias of $Q_{l,m+1}(\bs{y};\bs{d})$ which is directly linked to the stepwise constant function $g$ we assume the following restriction on the distance between the jumps,
+In order to obtain a clear representation of the part of the bias of $\bs{Q}_{\ell,m+1}(\bs{y})$ which is directly linked to the stepwise constant function $g$ we assume the following restriction on the distance between the jumps,

-Observe that this condition ties up together the distance between change points, the depth of dependence $m$ and the lag order $l$.
-According to our Lemma~\ref{lemmaBIAS1} in Appendix~\ref{sec.supp} we have that
+Observe that this condition ties up together the distance between change points, the depth of dependence $m$ and the lag order $\ell$.

-where $\kappa_{j,l}=t_{j+1} - t_j - l(m+1)$, $\kappa$ is a constant, and the function $P_l(\bs{d})$ depends only on the lag order $l$ and the entries of the vector $\bs{d}$.
 Whether there exist alternative conditions to \eqref{eq.DistBetweenJumps} which are less restrictive and allow us to get a simple description of this bias term is an interesting research question which is outside the scope of the present work.